Garjelin/Test_Task_Selenium_Pytest_1/README.md

 1. Python (version 3.6 or higher)
 2. pip (Python package installer)
-3. Google Chrome and/or Mozilla Firefox
+3. Google Chrome and Mozilla Firefox
 4. ChromeDriver (for Chrome) and GeckoDriver (for Firefox)

 ## Installation